Skip to main content

 A secure home provides the building blocks for a happy and healthy life, and a fair housing system that protects everyone is the foundation of a thriving country.
 But, too many of us don’t have a safe place to call home and the housing emergency is everywhere we look.

-Currently, one in three adults in Britain (that's 17.5 million people) are negatively affected by the housing emergency – living in overcrowded, dangerous, unstable or unaffordable housing.
+Currently, millions of people in Britain are negatively affected by the housing emergency – living in overcrowded, dangerous, unstable or unaffordable housing.

 Successive governments have ignored this year after year – failing to build more social homes which has pushed more and more people into expensive and insecure private renting.
 The impact of this has been devastating.